-- to limit or cease its business for a temporary period; - to apply various restrictions, including restrictions on interest and maturity with respect to resource collection and utilisation; - to remove from office (in whole or in part) its board members, general manager and deputy general managers and department and branch managers and to obtain approval from the BRSA for the appointment of their replacements; - to make available long-term loans which will be secured by the shares or other assets of the controlling shareholders; - to limit or cease its non-performing operations and to dispose of its non-performing assets;
+- to limit or cease its business for a temporary period; - to apply various restrictions, including restrictions on interest and maturity with respect to resource collection and utilisation; - to remove from office (in whole or in part) its board members, general manager and deputy general managers and department and branch managers and to obtain approval from the BRSA for the appointment of their replacements; - to make available long-term loans which will be secured by the shares or other assets of the controlling shareholders; - to limit or cease its non-performing operations and to dispose of its non-performing assets: - to merge with one or more other banks; - to provide new shareholders in order to increase its equity capital; - to cover its losses with its equity capital; and/or

-- to merge with one or more other banks; - to provide new shareholders in order to increase its equity capital; - to cover its losses with its equity capital; and/or - to take any other action that is deemed necessary by the BRSA.
+• to take any other action that is deemed necessary by the BRSA.

-In the event the BRSA determines that: (a) the aforementioned actions are not (in whole or in part) taken by the Issuer within a period of time set forth by the BRSA or in any case within 12 months; (b) the financial structure of the Issuer cannot be strengthened despite it having taken such actions or the financial structure of the Issuer has become so weak that it could not be strengthened even if the actions were taken; (c) the continuation of the activities of the Issuer would jeopardise the rights of the depositors and the participation fund owners and the security and stability of the financial system; (d) the Issuer exceeds the total amount of its assets; or (f) the controlling shareholders or managers of the Issuer are found to have made use of the Issuer's resources for their own interests, directly, indirectly or fraudulently, in a manner that jeopardised the secure functioning of the Issuer or caused the Issuer to sustain a loss as a result of such misuse, then the BRSA, with the affirmative vote of at least five of its board members: (i) may revoke the licence of the Issuer to engage in banking operations and/or to accept deposits; or (ii) shall transfer the management, supervision and control of the rights of the shareholders are reduced from the capital.
+In the event the BRSA determines that: (a) the aforementioned actions are not (in whole or in part) taken by the Issuer within a period of time set forth by the BRSA or in any case within 12 months; (b) the financial structure of the Issuer cannot be strengthened despite it having taken such actions or the financial structure of the Issuer has become so weak that it could not be strengthened even if the actions were taken; (c) the continuation of the activities of the Issuer would jeopardise the rights of the depositors and the participation fund owners and the security and stability of the financial system; (d) the Issuer cannot fulfil its obligations as they become due; (e) the total amount of the liabilities of the Issuer exceeds the total amount of its assets; or (f) the controlling shareholders or managers of the Issuer are found to have made use of the Issuer's resources for their own interests, directly or indirectly or fraudulently, in a manner that jeopardised the secure functioning of the Issuer or caused the Issuer to sustain a loss as a result of such misuse, then the BRSA, with the affirmative vote of at least five of its board members: (i) may revoke the licence of the Issuer to engage in banking operations and/or to accept deposits; or (ii) transfer the management, supervision and control of the rights of the shareholders (excluding dividends) of such bank to the SDIF with the condition that the losses of the shareholders are reduced from the capital.

 In the event that the licence of the Issuer to engage in banking operations and/or to accept deposits is revoked, then the Issuer's management and audit will be taken over by the SDIF.
 Any and all execution and bankruptcy proceedings (including a preliminary injunction) against the Issuer would be discontinued as from the date on which the BRSA's decision to revoke the Issuer's licence is published in the Official Gazette.
 From the date of revocation of the Issuer's licence, the creditors of the Issuer may not assign their rights or take any action that could lead to an assignment of their rights.
-The SDIF must take measures for the protection of the Issuer either by itself or through another bank it may designate.
+The SDIF must take measures for the protection of the rights of depositors and other creditors of the Issuer.
+The SDIF is required to pay the insured deposits of the Issuer either by itself or through another bank it may designate.
 In practice, the SDIF may designate another bank that is under its control.
 The SDIF is required to institute bankruptcy proceedings in the name of depositors against a bank whose activity licence is revoked.